ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-update-uniq-metadata-using-toolkit.md

 ---
-title: 'How to update metadata using the Ultra Toolkit'
+title: 'How to update metadata using the Ultra Tool Kit'
 order: 6
 outline: [0, 4]
 ---

-# How to update metadata using the Ultra Toolkit
+# How to update metadata using the Ultra Tool Kit

 An important aspect of the Ultra NFT standard is the ability to update metadata.
 Game publishers may want to modify a uniq's traits based on in-game events.